 Want to discover deep forested ravines, walk through a restored Ohio prairie with grasses over eight feet tall, or explore glacial river valleys...

 If you’ve got a kid who goes absolutely bananas over holiday films, then gas-up the mini van and get him over to Castle Noel in Medina.

 Bike, jog and picnic at the Chalet Recreation Area!
-Year round activities available - zip line at the Go Ape treetop adventure or toboggan on the...
+Year round activities available including tobogganing on the 700-foot chutes in the winter.

 Visit animals from around the world and learn how you can help secure a future for wildlife.
 Create unforgettable memories with unique experiences...